-Israel and the Palestinians: Can settlement issue be solved? - BBC News
+Can Jewish settlement issue be resolved?

 It says the legal right of Jewish settlement there as recognised by the 1922 League of Nations Mandate for Palestine was preserved under the UN's charter.

-The US describes the settlements as "illegitimate" and has refrained from calling them "illegal" since the Carter administration in 1980.
+Up until Donald Trump took office, the US had described the settlements as "illegitimate", refraining from calling them "illegal" since the Carter administration in 1980.

-In December 2016, a UN Security Council resolution said settlements had "no legal validity and constitute[d] a flagrant violation under international law".
+A UN Security Council resolution in December 2016 said settlements had "no legal validity and constitute[d] a flagrant violation under international law".
 However, like previous resolutions on Israel, those adopted under Chapter VI of the UN Charter are not legally binding.